 California has specific state laws that apply to pedestrians and, in many cases, protect them in the event of an accident.
 An experienced pedestrian accident attorney can help you understand these laws and can represent your interests in a claim.
+When searching for the best pedestrian accident law firm for your case, you want someone who will aggressively investigate the accident scene and advocate for your interests in court.
 At the Law Offices of Braid Pezzaglia, our lawyers have more than 20 years of experience representing motor vehicle accident victims.
 While you and your family recover, we can investigate your accident, consult with experts and fight for full compensation for your injuries and other damages.

 What California Laws Apply to Pedestrian Accident Claims?

 California has comprehensive right of way laws that apply to pedestrians and vehicles, especially when pedestrian vs vehicle accidents occur.
 In general, these laws define who has the right of way in specific areas and situations, including: